Graduate Studies in English

 -pay an application fee to the School of Graduate Studies.

-Students should include a sample of their academic writing in their application package.
+Students must include a sample of their academic writing in their application package.

-To be considered for funding, students should submit a completed application by February 1.
-Students who have applied by February 1 should hear from us by May 1.
+To be considered for funding, students should submit a completed application by January 15.
 New students are normally admitted in September.

 In addition to understanding the academic requirements of our program, foreign students should also know that the process of obtaining a student visa from the Canadian government requires proof of an ability to pay for the academic program and for the stay in Canada.